Make Your Own Constellation

 We often get questions about how fast objects travel like the speed of light or how big a planet or galaxy is.

-We could spend hours under the stars while we’re camping and it’s the best time to spot if any constellations.
+The boys in my home love learning about it and can spend hours watching documentaries.
+We could also spend hours under the stars while we’re camping and it’s the best time to spot any constellations.
 To the normal person, ie me, I can’t differentiate them.
-But the boys and their dad are pretty good at find them.
+But the boys and their dad are pretty good at finding them.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

-In the 4th Tinker Crate subscription box, we received this one to build your own constellation.
+In the 4th Tinker Crate subscription box, we received this build-your-own constellation box.
 I’ve been impressed with our subscription and the quality of the projects.

 Everything comes in the kit that you’ll need for the projects so no more excuses, you can do science right away when you get this.

-I love being able to have creative boxes like this that give us everything that we need. it just makes the entire process super simple and it also means that we can get started on it right away.
-The kids love that with just a few simple set up steps, they can start creating, too.
+I love being able to have creative boxes like this that give us everything that we need. it just makes the entire process super simple.
+It also means that we can get started on it right away.
+The kids love that with just a few simple setup steps, they can start creating, too.

 The Tinker Crate Constellations Supplies